AgroDevUz/ekinjoylash/leaflet.md

-### Include Leaflet CSS file in the head section of your documen
+### Include Leaflet CSS file in the head section of your document